 {% endarchiveDetail %}

-- Filter order:Multiple filters are chained and executed from left to right.
+- Filter order:When multiple filters are chained together, their execution order is from left to right.
 This means

-- Test:Before deploying, make sure to thoroughly test your template code in the development environment to ensure that the filters work as expected and no unnecessary side effects are introduced.
+- Test:Before deploying, be sure to thoroughly test your template code in the development environment to ensure that the filters work as expected and do not introduce unnecessary side effects.

-By flexibly using the built-in filters provided by AnQiCMS, we can achieve powerful customization control over the HTML content rendered by Markdown, thereby meeting various complex content display needs.
+By flexibly using the built-in filters provided by AnQiCMS, we can exercise powerful customization control over the HTML content rendered by Markdown, thereby satisfying various complex content display requirements.

-Q1:render=falseWhat is the difference between using and removing tags with a filter?
+Q1:render=falseWhat is the difference between using a filter to remove tags?